2018-06-23 10:49:52 • ID: 2002

 MSA from the Edeyen Ubari

-This are artifacts from one of the common MSA surface scatters at Ubari (Libya).
-From Left to Right: elongated unifacial MSA point, fine "Mousterian" point with facetted base presumably Levallois, one unifacial scraper also shown in Fig.2, two small bifacial foliates not larger than 6,5 cm, last but not least: a bifacial bi-pointe, also seen in Fig.3).
+Figure 1-3: These are artifacts from one of the common MSA surface scatters at Ubari (Libya).
+From Left to Right: elongated unifacial MSA point, fine "Mousterian" point with facetted base presumably Levallois, one unifacial scraper , two small bifacial foliates not larger than 6,5 cm, last but not least: a bifacial bi-pointe, also seen in Fig.2).

 Ubari is an oasis is situated between the Messak Sattafat plateau and Idhan Ubari erg sand dunes and lakes.
 Today Ubari is located in one of the driest areas in the world.
 It has a hot desert climate with short, very warm winters but long, extremely hot summers.
 Average annual rainfall is one of the lowest found on the planet with only 8 mm and many decades may easily pass without seeing any rainfall at all.

 As early as in 1857, Heinrich Barth, one of the first systematic European "explorers" of Africa noted petroglyphs in the Erg Murzuk and discussed them in the context of past climate change, oscillating between dry and humid phases.
 It became subsequently clear that the Sahara saw several significant Humid Phases during the Pleistocene and the Holocene.